Make sure that you also checkout the beginner's guide to learn about some basic concepts about how to build your company quickly.

 Above $20000 minimal increment is $500

-Major features are added every month or two.
+Major features are added to the game every month or two.

-But small changes are deployed almost every second day, see the change log.
-There's always something to improve upon and I actively work on the game.
-If you want to see few ideas that are under consideration, checkout future development.
+Small changes are deployed almost every second day, see the change log for the latest updates.
+There is always something to improve upon and I actively work on the game.
+If you want to see a few ideas that are under consideration, checkout the future development page.

 Try asking in it in the help chatroom, where other players will gladly answer your questions.